 Oregon Snowpack 2026: The Numbers Are Stark

-According to the USDA Natural Resources Conservation Service (NRCS), which tracks snowpack data across the West, these numbers are well below anything we’ve seen in the modern record.
+According to the USDA Natural Resources Conservation Service (NRCS), which tracks snow data across the West, these numbers are well below anything we’ve seen in the modern record.
 The Oregon Water Resources Department has been closely monitoring the situation as well.

 What Went Wrong This Winter